We missed commemorating our first birthday because we were simply too busy.

 That’s why we missed our birthday.

-We were working with global enterprises to build what we call “Trusted Data Ecosystems” to answer these challenges—and then some.
+We were working with global enterprises to build what we call “Trusted Digital Ecosystems” to answer these challenges—and then some.

-How does a Trusted Data Ecosystem solve all these problems?
+How does a Trusted Digital Ecosystem solve all these problems?

 First, it uses decentralized blockchain technology to create an authentic digital proof of someone or something or some claim.
 It uses machine-readable governance to establish who counts as a trusted source for this data within an ecosystem—the rules for trust.
 It has the software for people to create trusted data, hold and share it, and verify it.